ketch/polo/Design.md

 additional parameter dimensions.

 ## Pandas dataframes
-For now, Polo assumes that all data is provide in the form of a Pandas dataframe.
+For now, Polo assumes that all data is provided in the form of a Pandas dataframe.
 The dataframe fields can of course contain arbitrary objects.

 ## Matplotlib
 For the moment, all plotting is done with matplotlib.
-The design is intended to make it easy to relax this assumption.
-But it is unclear whether this has been achieved.
+The design is intended to make it possible eventually to plot with other packages (e.g. Bokeh or Plotly).

-## nbagg backend
+## notebook backend
-In order to deal directly and efficiently with low-level Matplotlib objects, the current design requires use of the nbagg backend.
+In order to deal directly and efficiently with low-level Matplotlib objects, the current design requires use of the notebook (formerly nbagg) backend.
 With the inline backend, widgets will not work.